6 Ways Teens Can Rock the New School Year

 6 Ways Teens Can Start the School Year Off Right

 This is the best way to create new habits AND start the school year off right.
-A planner will help your teen keep track of assignments and his schedule outside of school.
-Grab your teen, a planner (this one is my favorite! and this is my affiliate link), your kid’s various schedules (school, work, church, sports, etc) and have him or her start filling in that planner.
-Your teen should take it out during EVERY class and write down the specific assignment.
-If there is no homework, he writes “No Homework”.
+A planner will help you keep track of assignments and your schedule outside of school.
+Grab a planner (this one is my favorite!), your various schedules (school, work, church, sports, etc) and start filling in that planner.
+You should take it out during EVERY class and write down the specific assignment.
+If there is no homework, write “No Homework”.

 For more detailed help picking and setting up a planner, check out my 2 posts: